§ 128.42. Categories of commercial and public applicators.

 (9) Aquatic pest control—The use of a pesticide on standing or running water, excluding the use of a pesticide in a public health-related activity described in paragraph (16).

-(10) Right-of-way—The use of a pesticide to maintain a public road, an electrical power line, a pipeline, a railway right-of-way or a similar type of area.
+(10) Right-of-way and weeds—The use of a pesticide to maintain a public road, an electrical power line, a pipeline, a railway right-of-way or a similar type of area or to control vegetation around a structure, such as an oil tank, utility sub stations, an industrial railway siding, an airport, a parking lot, a fence or an industrial building or for the control of an invasive weed species in other areas.

 (11) Household and health related—The use of a pesticide in, on or around a food handling establishment, a human or nonagricultural animal dwelling, an institution such as a school or hospital, an industrial establishment, a warehouse, a grain elevator and other types of structures whether public or private.
 The application of a pesticide to protect a stored, processed or manufactured product is also included.
-The use of a fumigant, except where applied out-of-doors to a rodent burrow which does not lead into a dwelling or other structure, and except in the case of termite or other structural pest control is included.
-The treatment of an emergence crevice, an ant runway or a surface to control carpenter bees or the surface application of a pesticide to a wooden box, furniture or lumber is included.
+The use of a rodenticide or avicide is permitted in this category.
+The use of a pesticide in outdoor perimeter treatments to control pests, which may infest the structure, is included.

-(12) Wood destroying pests—The use of a pesticide to control or prevent termites, powder post beetles or other wood destroying pests infesting a residence, school, hospital, store, warehouse or other structures or structural components and an area adjacent to those structures.
+(12) Wood destroying pests—The use of a pesticide to control or prevent termites, powder post beetles or other wood destroying pests infesting a residence, school, hospital, store, warehouse or other structures or structural components, including wooden objects contained in or associated with the structure and the area adjacent to those structures.

 (13) Structural fumigation—The use of a fumigant in or to a structure for the control of pests affecting the structure or its fixtures or inhabitants.

-(15) Public health vertebrate pest control—The use of a pesticide to manage and control a vertebrate pest affecting public health.
+(15) Public health vertebrate pest control—The use of a pesticide to manage and control a vertebrate pest such as rodents or birds, affecting public health.

 (16) Public health invertebrate pest control—The use of a pesticide to manage and control an invertebrate pest affecting public health.